Phlox paniculata GARDEN GIRLS® 'Cover Girl'

 Uses: Borders, Containers, Cottage Gardens, Flower Beds, Landscapes, Mass Plantings, Naturalizing, Rain Gardens, Stream Banks, Woodland Gardens

 Growth Habit: Upright, Clumping

 Homeowner Growing Tips: Phlox are best grown in consistently moist soil that drains well, in full sun.
 Amend with compost prior to planting, and mulch afterward.
-Provide regular fertilization and good air flow around the plant.
+Provide regular fertilization and good airflow around the plant.
 Avoid overhead watering.
 Deadheading will prolong the bloom time and prevent self-seeding of non-sterile varieties.
-Cut to the ground in autumn or late winter & remove dead material from the garden to prevent spread of mildew.
+Cut to the ground in autumn or late winter & remove dead material from the garden to prevent the spread of mildew.